Category: Tastemakers

 6 Questions with Andrew Murray Tell us about your first experience in Burgundy.
 Back in the mid-1980s when I was about 15 years old, traveling around France with my parents, we happened upon a small town called Vézelay in southern Burgundy.
 The very snooty and wonderfully cliché French sommelier was serving us Burgundy pinot and saying, in this beautiful French accent, "Do you smell zee earth?
 Do you smell zee…

-Get To Know Chris McDade and Natalie Grindstaff
+6 Questions with Chris McDade & Natalie Grindstaff